 User Review( votes)

 For example, as the season progresses in an orchard, fruit may cause limbs to hang lower and warrant a new spray distribution.
-Turning on the bottom nozzle position will help, but it doesn’t account for the possible increase in density throughout the canopy.
+Turning on the bottom nozzle position will help, but it doesn’t account any increase in density throughout the canopy.
 You may need more volume distributed across the entire boom.
 Another example: as grape bunches begin to close, sprayer operators may direct fungicides exclusively at the fruit zone and not the entire canopy.

-It’s not worth saving a bit of spray if you’re missing a part of your target.
+Remember to always check coverage using water sensitive paper.
+It’s not worth saving a bit of spray if you’re missing a bit of your target.